RTHyman/audio-program/README.md

  - if you are not experienced, would advise you review [Adafruit's Guide To Excellent Soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering) - maybe you can do better than I did!
  - if you make a mess with solder, use the solder wick to clean it up.
 You can find resources online on how to properly use solder wick.

-Providing a reference shots of the goal and a fritzing diagram.
 In this minimal version, I am not screwing down or glueing the Pi down to the enclosure.
 Some notes:
+ - I did cut the protoboard to a reasonable size, you can use scissors or utility knife for this
  - before you begin soldering, do a quick double check to ensure that with the pushbuttons, Pi + bonnet + speaker, in the enclosure, you can still open and close the box.
 This is to check your tab placement and general space.
  - I used tape and some glue to reinforce the holes for the pushbuttons to ensure that the paper won't tear or bend, this will be much easier to do before soldering if you want to reinforce the holes.
  - remember, you are soldering near paper, not metal.
 Be careful.
 Don't let the soldering gun touch the paper.
 It will burn.
 Do not let children solder unsupervised.